Best Cryptocurrency Backtesting Platforms

 Backtesting is a critical component of developing an efficient trading strategy.
 It is done by reconstructing trades that may have happened in the past using the rules established by a given strategy using historical evidence.
 The outcome provides statistics on the strategy's success.

-The fundamental theory is that any strategy that has performed well in the past is likely to do well in the future, and vice versa with any strategy that has performed badly in the past.
+The fundamental theory is that any strategy that has performed well in the past is likely to do well in the future, and vice versa with any strategy that has performed poorly.

 Backtesting is a critical component of designing a trading scheme.
 If designed and interpreted correctly, it will assist traders in optimizing and improving their tactics, identifying technological or theoretical shortcomings, and gaining trust in their approach before implementing it in real-world markets.